Annie Hui-Hsin Hsieh

 Assistant Teaching Professor in Music Theory

-She has been a recipient of several awards such as the 2017 APRA (Australian Performance Rights Association) Art Music Fund, The Dorian Le Gallienne Composition Award, as well as supports from the New Music USA, Australian Cultural Fund, Australian Council of the Arts grants, and a “Woman in Music” scholarship from the Sorel Charitable Organization in New York.
+She has been a recipient of several awards and honors such as the 2017 APRA (Australian Performance Rights Association) Art Music Fund, the Monash University International Women’s Day Composition Commission Prize 2020, as well as supports from the New Music USA, Australian Cultural Fund, Australian Council of the Arts grants, and the National Cultural and Arts Foundation (Taiwan).
+Annie completed her bachelor and master degrees from the University of Melbourne and doctorate degree from the University of California, San Diego.
+She is currently an Assistant Teaching Professor of music at Carnegie Mellon University.